 - Withdrawal from social activities

 Symptoms may increase and worsen over time, depending upon how the condition progresses.

 At what age do Alzheimer’s and Dementia symptoms start?

 Initial symptoms of Alzheimer’s disease commonly occur in patients who are in their mid-60s, though early onset cases can begin in patients as young as in their 30s.

-For dementia, most patients experience their first symptoms in their 60s, however this may be preceded by other cognitive changes in the 30s, 40s or 50s.
+Whereas for dementia, most patients experience their first symptoms in their 60s, however this may be preceded by other cognitive changes in the 30s, 40s or 50s.

 What are common treatments for Alzheimer’s and Dementia?

 There is only one medication approved to treat Alzheimer’s disease—a human antibody called Aducanumab, which helps reduce amyloid plaques by targeting the beta-amyloid protein.
 Doctors also may prescribe physical exercise, as studies indicate it may help slow the decline of cognitive impairment.